Niveditha-04/ETL-AWS-E-commerce-Payments/README.md

 **What it does**

-1. Generate data: 1M payment rows with Faker (transaction_id, user_id, amount, currency, timestamp).
+1. Generate data: 1M+ payment rows with Faker (transaction_id, user_id, amount, currency, timestamp).
 2. Ingest: upload raw CSV to Amazon S3.
 3. Transform: AWS Glue (PySpark) cleans and enriches data – converts to Parquet, adds amount_usd, month, and an is_anomaly flag.
-– stores the transformed output back to S3 (partition-ready).
+– stores the transformed output back to S3.
 4. Load: Redshift Serverless ingests the Parquet folder via COPY FROM PARQUET.
-5. Model: lightweight SQL views for analysis: transactions_summary (monthly KPIs), currency_revenue (currency x month), anomalies (records flagged true).
+5. Model: transactions_summary (monthly KPIs), currency_revenue (currency x month), anomalies (records flagged true).
 6. Visualize: a few Tableau charts for revenue trends, top users, and breakdowns by currency.

 --------

 **Why this exists**

-A clear, reproducible pattern for batch analytics on AWS: durable storage (S3), scalable compute (Glue), SQL-friendly serving (Redshift), and BI on top.
+A clear, reproducible pattern for batch analytics on AWS: Storage (S3), scalable compute (Glue), SQL-friendly serving (Redshift), and BI on top.
 It’s the kind of pipeline you can lift into a real product with minimal changes.

 **What you’ll see in results**

-1. Fast SQL over ~1M rows in Redshift.
+1. Fast SQL over 1M+ rows in Redshift.
 2. Monthly revenue + counts (transactions_summary).
 3. Currency breakdowns (currency_revenue).
 4. A simple anomaly slice (anomalies) to prove the enrichment step.